DougTrajano/olid-br/README.md

 ### Running Notebooks

-You must define the following environment variables in order to run the notebooks:
+You must define the following environment variables to run the notebooks:

 <details><summary>Environment Variables</summary>
 <p>